 First, remember that weight loss isn’t linear.
 You will usually lose a few pounds of water in the first few weeks of starting a new eating regime.
-However, there will be weeks that you see no difference in weight, or even a slight increase.
+However, there will be weeks that you see no difference in weight or even a slight increase.
 Totally normal!
 Maybe you’re exercising and converting your fat to muscle?
 Maybe you’re not drinking enough?
-Maybe you’re expecting your body to change in lightening speed?
+Maybe you’re expecting your body to change at lightning speed?

 Second, remember that gaining weight didn’t happen overnight, so losing it won’t happen that way either.
 Practice patience, you won’t be sorry.